April 29, 2023

 Work stuff during the week, art on the weekends.

-Finally, scene three: I am arriving in Dresden.
+Finally, scene three: I arrived in Dresden.

 Tap here to view a few additional scenes that caught my eye in Dresden.